syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Customizing the logarithmic range

 To customise the range of the log axis, you can use the [Minimum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html#Syncfusion_Maui_Charts_LogarithmicAxis_Minimum), [Maximum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html#Syncfusion_Maui_Charts_LogarithmicAxis_Maximum) and [Interval](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html#Syncfusion_Maui_Charts_LogarithmicAxis_Interval) properties of [LogarithmicAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html).
-By default, a nice range will be calculated automatically based on the provided data.The following code example demonstrates the logarithmic values in the y axis calculated from base 2.
-The following code example demonstrates the logarithmic values in the y axis calculated from base 2.
+By default, a nice range will be calculated automatically based on the provided data.
 The following code example demonstrates the range of customization of the axis.

 {% tabs %}